Gameday Central: Florida State Seminoles vs. University of Miami Hurricanes

-The Florida State Seminoles are in South Florida to face the University of Miami (FL) Hurricanes (4-4, 2-2) tonight in primetime from the Miami Dolphins home stadium in Miami Gardens.
-The game is scheduled to kick off at 7:30 p.m. and will be televised nationally on the ABC network.
+The 25th ranked Florida State Seminoles are in New York tonight to face the Syracuse Orange from inside the JMA Wireless Dome.
+The game is scheduled to kick off at 8:00 p.m. and will be televised on the ACC Network.

+Florida State is one of only 4 teams in the FBS, and the only team in the ACC averaging at least 270 yards of passing offense, and at least 210 yards of rushing offense per game this season.

+On defense, the Seminoles are allowing only 165 passing yards per game, which is good for 5th in the FBS and 1st in the ACC.
+FSU is also ranked 9th in the country and 1st in the ACC allowing opponents just an average on only 6.1 yards per pass attempt.

-According to DraftKings, FSU is currently a 7.5-point favorite with the over/under set at 53.5 points.
+According to DraftKings, FSU is currently a 7.5 point favorite with the over/under set at 51 points.

 Join us here in each quarter-by-quarter live game thread and show your support, while sharing in all the emotions, excitement, and frustrations, that being a true NOLE is all about.